rgleave/proj2/EnergyForecastingWorkshop.md

 ```

   c) This query applies a schema to the **synthetic-grid-master-data** file which was uploaded in step 1c, then also stores it as a table named **grid_master_table** in the samples database.
-NOTE: remember to replace "[YOUR-BUCKET-HERE]" with the name of your S3 workshop bucket.
+NOTE: remember to replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.

 ```
 CREATE EXTERNAL TABLE samples_db.grid_master_table (